teambit/docs/docs/aspects/teambit.harmony/node/node.docs.md

 Use the Node environment extension API to create your own customized environment extension.
 The extension component can then be exported to a remote scope to make it available for reuse by other workspaces.
 Doing so is not only a way to save time (otherwise lost on setting up a dev environment) but also a way to maintain a consistent development environment for independent Node components authored in various decoupled workspaces.

 This page lists Node's Environment Transformers.
 These are the 'override' methods that allow to add or override Node's default configurations.
-**To learn how to create a new environment extension, [see here](/building-with-bit/environments).**

 ## Environment transformers

-Node's environment transformers enable merging new configurations for different [Bit aspects used by the Node environment](/building-with-bit/environments).
+Node's environment transformers enable merging new configurations for different Bit aspects used by the Node environment

 The process of 'merging' or 'overriding' adds new properties to the existing configurations.
 In case of a conflict between two properties, the extension's configurations will override the extended environment's defaults.